Skip to main content

 **Clinicians are required to complete a Security Risk Assessment and will have to answer a “Yes” or “No” during their MIPS attestation.
 A “Yes” is required to meet the Promoting Interoperability performance category.

-• Submit a “yes” to the Prevention of Information Blocking Attestation,
+• Prevention of Information Blocking Attestation;

-• Submit a “yes” to the ONC Direct Review Attestation;
+• The ONC Direct Review Attestation;

-• Submit a “yes” for the security risk analysis measure; and
+• Security risk analysis measure; and

 Learn more about the MIPS Promoting Interoperability Dashboard.